zestia/ember-select-box/README.md

 - Does not come with any styles
 - Does not concern itself with dropdown positioning<br>
-  (this can be achieved using positioning libraries, or in future using CSS anchor positioning)
+  (this can be achieved using positioning libraries, or in future, using CSS anchor positioning)
 - The Dropdown component will be swapped for a Popover when browsers have better support for it.

 ## Example